Nature’s Warning Signs: What Endangered Species Tell Us About the Planet (2025)

 Indicator species concept and ecological signals

-Examples of local declines that preceded wider ecosystem collapse
+Examples of local declines preceding wider ecosystem collapse

 Endangered Species and Biodiversity: Understanding the Connection